PascalFewi/PascalFewi/README.md

 - **Meischter-Rächner** – An interactive table that shows based on the inputed outcomes form the user, when FC Basel would officially become Swiss champion.
   [GitHub Repo](https://github.com/PascalFewi/Meischter-Raechner) | [Live App](https://pascalfewi.github.io/Meischter-Raechner/)

-- **[20min Fantasy](https://github.com/PascalFewi/20minfantasy)** – Tried to optimize my fantasy squad based on the performance of last season using a knapsack approach for points per cost.
+- **20min Fantasy Squad** – Tried to optimize my fantasy squad based on the performance of last season using a knapsack approach for points per cost.
+[GitHub Repo](https://github.com/PascalFewi/20minfantasy)

-- **Betting Odds Crawler** – Scrapes betting odds from Swisslos to find best bets.
+- **Swisslos Odds Crawler** – Scrapes betting odds from Swisslos to find best bets.
 Project was used for the UEFA EUROS 2024.
   [GitHub Repo](https://github.com/PascalFewi/EM2024_BettingOdds_Crawler)